openplacos/openplacos/programmer_guide.md

 ## Clients ##

 The clients are the user-frontend.
-The communication between clients and the openplacos server is based on a JSON api, and the user authentication is achieve by the oauth2 protocol.
+The communication between clients and the openplacos server is based on a REST api, and the user authentication is achieve by the oauth2 protocol.

-### JSON api ###
+### REST api ###

+This section will describe URI you will be able to access.
+Output is serialized into JSON.

 #### User ####
 ```http